 The Baby Sleep Site suggests

-that by the time a baby is six months old, up till 10 months old, the optimal bedtime is anywhere from 6:00pm-7:30pm.
+that by the time a baby is six months old, up until 10 months old, the optimal bedtime is anywhere from 6:00pm-7:30pm.
 From 10 months to three years old, the window for bedtime should be 6:00pm-8:00pm.

 It’s important to remember that each child is different and you should discuss with your doctor if you are worried about your child’s sleeping habits, or any other questions you may have.